leldr/Kobo-Composite-Markup-Generator/README.md

 - **Kobo Libra Colour**: This script was ran on a Kobo Libra Colour Device.
 - **Anaconda or Miniconda**: Required for managing the Python environment.
 - **Python 3.13.1**: The script was developed and tested with Python version 3.13.1.
-- **GTK-for-Windows-Runtime-Environment-Installer**: This was  needed to get CairoSVG to work on a clean Windows 11 machine.
+- **GTK-for-Windows-Runtime-Environment-Installer**: This was  needed to get NoCairoSVG to work on a clean Windows 11 machine.
 (Miniconda was installed) [Get it Here](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer)

 ## Setup Instructions